oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsRetailFeedsCreateRequest.md

 `func (o *CatalogsRetailFeedsCreateRequest) UnsetPreferredProcessingSchedule()`

 UnsetPreferredProcessingSchedule ensures that no value is present for PreferredProcessingSchedule, not even an explicit nil
-### GetCatalogType

-`func (o *CatalogsRetailFeedsCreateRequest) GetCatalogType() CatalogsType`

-GetCatalogType returns the CatalogType field if non-nil, zero value otherwise.

-### GetCatalogTypeOk

-`func (o *CatalogsRetailFeedsCreateRequest) GetCatalogTypeOk() (*CatalogsType, bool)`

-GetCatalogTypeOk returns a tuple with the CatalogType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCatalogType

-`func (o *CatalogsRetailFeedsCreateRequest) SetCatalogType(v CatalogsType)`

-SetCatalogType sets CatalogType field to given value.

-### GetDefaultCountry

-`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultCountry() Country`

-GetDefaultCountry returns the DefaultCountry field if non-nil, zero value otherwise.

-### GetDefaultCountryOk

-`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultCountryOk() (*Country, bool)`

-GetDefaultCountryOk returns a tuple with the DefaultCountry field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefaultCountry

-`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultCountry(v Country)`

-SetDefaultCountry sets DefaultCountry field to given value.

-### GetDefaultAvailability

-`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultAvailability() ProductAvailabilityType`

-GetDefaultAvailability returns the DefaultAvailability field if non-nil, zero value otherwise.

-### GetDefaultAvailabilityOk

-`func (o *CatalogsRetailFeedsCreateRequest) GetDefaultAvailabilityOk() (*ProductAvailabilityType, bool)`

-GetDefaultAvailabilityOk returns a tuple with the DefaultAvailability field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefaultAvailability

-`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultAvailability(v ProductAvailabilityType)`

-SetDefaultAvailability sets DefaultAvailability field to given value.

-### HasDefaultAvailability

-`func (o *CatalogsRetailFeedsCreateRequest) HasDefaultAvailability() bool`

-HasDefaultAvailability returns a boolean if a field has been set.

-### SetDefaultAvailabilityNil

-`func (o *CatalogsRetailFeedsCreateRequest) SetDefaultAvailabilityNil(b bool)`

- SetDefaultAvailabilityNil sets the value for DefaultAvailability to be an explicit nil

-### UnsetDefaultAvailability
-`func (o *CatalogsRetailFeedsCreateRequest) UnsetDefaultAvailability()`

-UnsetDefaultAvailability ensures that no value is present for DefaultAvailability, not even an explicit nil
 ### GetStatus

 `func (o *CatalogsRetailFeedsCreateRequest) GetStatus() CatalogsStatus`